-Todd frequently appears before the Maryland Public Service Commission for a variety of clients, including merchant power generators (conventional and renewable), demand response providers, large energy users, natural gas and electricity brokers and suppliers, utilities and interests in the taxicab industry.
+Todd frequently appears before the PSC for various clients, including merchant power generators (conventional and renewable), demand response providers, large energy users, natural gas and electricity brokers and suppliers, utilities, and interests in the taxicab industry.
 He has provided testimony on behalf of merchant generators during various electric supply adequacy proceedings and has obtained electricity and natural gas supplier licenses on behalf of multiple clients.
-He often participates in Commission rulemakings, including transportation issues and community solar.
-Todd has represented the Maryland Energy Group in all BGE distribution rate cases since 2005, successfully reducing the utility's requested industrial increase in every instance.
-His energy practice also includes preparing power purchase agreements and related documents.
+He often participates in PSC rulemakings, including community solar on behalf of the Coalition for Community Solar Access and utility-scale solar for the Utility-Scale Solar Energy Coalition.
+His energy practice also includes preparing power purchase agreements (PPAs) and related documents.

 Permitting for Keys Energy Center (730 MW natural gas facility), including CPCN and federal and state wetlands

 Significant reduction in distribution rate increases on behalf of larger energy users in Baltimore

 Leadership in Law Award, The Daily Record, 2021